reflectoring/reflectoring.github.io/_posts/2018-10-14-bean-validation-with-spring-boot.md

 which supports Bean Validation out of the box.

 <div class="notice success">
-  <h3>Is the Persistence Layer the right Place for Validation?</h3>
+  <h4>Is the Persistence Layer the right Place for Validation?</h4>
   <p>
   We usually don't want to do validation as late as in the persistence layer because it means that the business code above has worked with potentially invalid objects which may lead to unforeseen errors.
+More on this topic in my article about <a href="/bean-validation-anti-patterns/#anti-pattern-1-validating-only-in-the-persistence-layer">Bean Validation anti-patterns</a>.
   </p>
 </div>